-Girls' Headwear: Hats, bandanas, and sunglasses will not be permitted indoors and must be stored in student lockers.
-Accomodations for religious reasons are permitted.
+Girls' Headwear: Hats, bandanas, and sunglasses will not be permitted indoors and must be stored in student lockers during the school day.
+Accommodations for religious reasons are permitted.

 Girls' Letter Jacket: Letter-earning participants in extracurricular activities are eligible to purchase a letter jacket.
 Letter jackets may be worn in class.
 Students may only wear their own letter jackets.